 Right now the only thing left is to wait until Suunto can get on with their work, reorganize their work and learn the lesson for the next time (in the short term, their optical pulse sensor models).
 They have made a tremendous mistake.
 They know it (and so do the media), the users know it and the media know it.
 But it could be worse, it could be unsolvable design flaws.

-I insist on believing that the basis of the clock is good and that great things can be achieved, especially by relying on the good work they are doing with Movescount.
-There is a saying that could not be more true: "time puts everyone in their place".
-If in Suunto they are not able to reverse the situation they know what their immediate future can be.
-Only they can regain the trust of their clients.
+I insist in believing that the base of the watch is good and that they will achieve great things, especially relying on the good work they are doing with Movescount.
+There is a saying that could not be truer: "time puts everyone in their place".
+If Suunto is not able to reverse the situation, they know what their immediate future may be.
+Only they can regain the trust of their customers.